munshaw/my-systems-old/Workstation.md

 # Workstation setup

-These are my notes tracking how my workstation is setup, for reproduction purposes.
+These are notes for tracking how to reproduce my workstation.
 The target audience is me, so it may not be easy to read (use the [Debian Installation Guide](https://www.debian.org/releases/stable/amd64/) instead).
 Applications that don't relate to programming, mathematics, multimedia and the system aren't included in here.

 ## Install Debian Buster